bm1125/bm1125.github.io/_posts/2020-10-18-fifa-game-rankings-to-predict-epl.md

     return model.evaluate(X_test, y_test)
 ```

-I really don't have experience with such model and I actually don't know what parameters to start with.
+I really don't have experience with such models and I actually don't know what parameters to start with.
 So I just played with it until i've found the best parameters according to the model accuracy.
 I'm not sure how much emphasis I should place on model accuracy because football games are low scoring games that are much more random than other sports.
 It's not like a classic classification problem where you have only right answer.
 All options are possible, home win, draw and away win and my end goal is to create a model that will estimate the probability for each scenario, better than the betting markets.

 So at the end I set the model to 2 layers of 8 and 6 nodes each and dropout rate of 0.5 and patience 15.